 In addition to the accreditation fee of \$3000, providers incur expenses related to the interview.
-On-site interview expenses include surveyors' actual travel, meal, and incidental expenses (incurred in accordance with TMA's policies regarding reimbursable expenses for volunteers).
-Conference call expense is a fee of \$50.
-TMA will invoice the provider for the survey team travel expenses or TMA's conference call fee within 30 days of the interview.
+Expenses include surveyors' actual travel, meal, and incidental expenses (incurred in accordance with TMA's policies regarding reimbursable expenses for volunteers).
+TMA will invoice the provider for the survey team travel expenses within 30 days of the survey interview.